ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 > [!NOTE]
 > When you disable contravariance using any of the following methods, Rezolver will expect
-> registrations for the associaed concrete generic types that your application requests.
+> registrations for the associated concrete generic types that your application requests.

 Disabling contravariance is something you might do when resolving multiple instances of a contravariant type, as in the previous delegate example, so we'll